Good with an E

 Accolades

 Throughout this 13 year journey, I’ve been featured in wedding blogs and magazines – local and national.
 I’m the recommended supplier to a handful of awesome venues across the south/Hampshire.
-I’ve photographed weddings for a fellow wedding photographer, a wedding videographer, and two wedding coordinators – all people in the know.
+I’ve photographed weddings for two fellow wedding photographers, a lifestyle and brand photographer, a wedding videographer, a florist, and two wedding coordinators – all people in the know.
 On three separate occasions, I’ve been nominated for ‘Wedding Photographer of the Year’ in the south central region.
 In 2022-2023 I pursued a nomination, in The Wedding Industry Awards, for the first time and was awarded the Regional Finalist.
 Here's a random fact, I’ve never presented at a wedding fair/showcase; it’s just not me.

 Logo Badge – The Wedding Industry Awards 2023 – Regional Finalist